sureshprajapati076/EA-Mini-Project-1/README.md

 ```
 You will find client server running on localhost:4200

-Next step: Open new terminal go to server folder
+Next step: Open new terminal and go to server folder

 ```bash
 cd server